 Ireland to push for EU sanctions on ‘terrorist’ settlers in the West Bank

-Taoiseach Leo Varadkar has said that Ireland does not believe there is a military solution to the conflict.
+Taoiseach Leo Varadkar said Ireland does not believe there is a military solution to the conflict.

-Ireland’s deputy premier has said that he will be pushing for the EU to impose sanctions on “terrorist” settlers in the West Bank, amid escalating violence in the region.
+Ireland’s deputy premier said he will be pushing the European Union to impose sanctions on “terrorist” settlers in the West Bank, amid escalating violence in the region.

-Tanaiste and foreign affairs minister Micheal Martin said that Ireland is open to considering placing sanctions on such settlers at a national level if the European Union states cannot agree.
+Tanaiste and foreign affairs minister Micheal Martin said Ireland is open to considering sanctions on such settlers at a national level if EU states cannot agree.

-He said that the proposed sanctions would apply to the Hamas leadership and “operatives”, as well as to extremist West Bank settlers.
+He said the proposed sanctions would apply to the Hamas leadership and “operatives”, as well as extremist West Bank settlers.

 He added that the destruction of a school in the West Bank was a “manifestation” of the terrorising of Palestinians that has been taking place in recent weeks.

-The Tanaiste described the humanitarian catastrophe in Gaza as “absolutely dire”, and said Israel’s bombardment of the enclave was “resulting in death and misery on an unacceptable scale”.
+The Tanaiste described the humanitarian situation in Gaza as “absolutely dire” and said Israel’s bombardment of the enclave has been “resulting in death and misery on an unacceptable scale”.

 “To witness the loss of the lives of so many children, I think, is absolutely horrifying,” he said.

-Taoiseach Leo Varadkar said that it is Ireland’s “very strong view” that there is no military solution to the conflict between Israel and Palestine.

-“Very concerned about the loss of life in the Gaza district, for the potential for starvation, for disease,” he said, speaking in Co Galway.

-The Israeli military operation on the Gaza strip was launched in the wake of an attack by Hamas militants on October 7 that resulted in the deaths of over 1,000 Israeli citizens.
+The Israeli military operation in the Gaza strip was launched in the wake of an attack by Hamas militants on October 7 that resulted in the deaths of more than 1,000 Israeli citizens.

-Around 17,000 Palestinians have reportedly been killed in the bombardment that has seen food and medical supplies severely limited and concerns about sanitation raised.
+Around 17,000 Palestinians have reportedly been killed in the bombardment, which has seen food and medical supplies severely limited and concerns about sanitation raised.

-Ireland, Spain, Belgium and Malta are to push for a humanitarian ceasefire to be implemented in Gaza.
+Ireland, Spain, Belgium and Malta are pushing for a humanitarian ceasefire in Gaza.

-Mr Martin was speaking at a meeting of foreign affairs ministers in Brussels, where Israel’s bombardment of Gaza and Russia’s ongoing invasion of Ukraine are to be discussed.
+Mr Martin was speaking at a meeting of foreign affairs ministers in Brussels, where Israel’s bombardment of Gaza and Russia’s ongoing invasion of Ukraine was to be discussed.

 “In the context of the West Bank, we’re very worried in terms of what is transpiring and the extreme violence of settlers in the West Bank who are terrorising Palestinians, causing the displacement of Palestinians, attacking schools and demolishing schools,” he told media.